 Having 15 years of experience in the industry, M&P has devoted resources to acquiring state-of-the-art equipment and tools in order to be able to provide our valued customers with the best service.

 We’ve also established strong partnerships with various shipping ports and carriers.
-Hence, we’re hence confident in ensuring a smooth and efficient shipment of your goods.
+Hence, we’re confident in ensuring a smooth and efficient shipment of your goods.
+Our shipping routes include:

 How long does it take to ship from Singapore to Vietnam?